 According to Ayurveda, a lifestyle in rhythm with nature’s cycles is the foundation for optimal health, spirituality and longevity.
 Disturbed sleep cycles are one of the most common ways in which we disconnect the body’s internal clocks from the circadian rhythms of nature.
-(3) According to Ayurveda, stress, excessive behaviors, over or lack of exercise, jet lag, poor diet and not being in nature are a few more of the most common causes of a disruption of the natural cycles.
+(3) Stress, excessive behaviors, over-exercising or lack of exercise, jet lag, poor diet, and not being in nature are a few more of the most common causes of a disruption of the natural cycles.

 The reality is that most of us are “guilty as charged” in at least one of these circadian-disrupting activities.
 However, it is never too late to reset a healthy lifestyle and offset the potential risks from an unhealthy one.
 A new study shows that once we get back into living a lifestyle in sync with the circadian clock, good things happen.

 In a 2016 study published in the Journal of American Medicine (JAMA), women who worked rotating night shifts were at a greater risk for blood sugar issues and heart health concerns.
 (4) The risk ranged from 15 to 18 percent higher, compared to women who did not work night shifts.
 Rotating night shift work did not require as many night shifts as you might assume.
 Rotating night shift work was defined as three or more night shifts per month, in addition to day and evening shifts.
 (4)